codeBelt/StructureJS/README.md

 ## Release History

- * ????
-Fixed ValueObject - Allow data passed in that is an array to get assigned to the property even if it is not of type of an array.
+ * 2015-07-20 v0.7.7 Fixed ValueObject - Allow data passed in that is an array to get assigned to the property even if it is not of type of an array.
+Fix for phone number validation.

  * 2015-06-23 v0.7.6 DOMElement createComponents rename componentClass to component.